-Corporate Banking Group (CBG) achieved a 3.52% growth in its assets at the end of 2023 versus the previous year amidst the cautious lending environment in the local banking industry coupled with stricter financial system regulations.
+The Corporate Banking Group (CBG) achieved a modest 3.52% growth in its assets at end-2023 versus the previous year, amidst the resurgence of the lending environment in the local banking industry, coupled with stricter financial system regulations.

-This performance was matched with a consistent double-digit growth in loan volume on an average daily balance (ADB) basis from 2022 to 2023.
+This performance was paralleled by a consistent double-digit growth in loan volume on an average daily balance (ADB) basis from 2022 to 2023.

-The bulk of this growth came from major deals with highly rated, credit-worthy companies in telecommunications, consumer finance, electronics and cement manufacturing.
+The bulk of this expansion stemmed from significant deals with highly rated, credit-worthy companies in power and energy sectors, consumer finance, real estate, electronics and cement manufacturing.

-The higher loan ADB volumes combined with competitive loan rates brought interest income higher.
-This was tempered, however, by a higher-than-expected rise in interest expense, resulting in a modest improvement in net interest income over the previous year.
+The increased loan ADB volumes, along with higher loan rates, bolstered gross interest income.
+Nevertheless, this was tempered by a higher-than-expected rise in interest expense, resulting in a modest improvement in net interest income over the previous year.

-Responding to the challenging lending scenario, CBG built on its strengths in the fee revenue business and other income streams.
-Through higher transaction fees, settlement gains, and dacion gains, CBG surpassed its 2022 non-interest income level by almost 50% at the end of 2023.
+In response to the high interest rate scenario, CBG capitalized on its strengths in the fee revenue business and other income streams.
+Through higher transaction fees, settlement gains, and dacion gains, CBG surpassed its 2022 non-interest income level by almost 50%.